Global-Policy-Lab/gpl-covid/README.md

 Once the manual downloads are complete, execute the following scripts to download the remaining data and process the full set of input data across the six countries.

 ##### Multi-country
-`python codes/data/multi_country/get_adm_info.py`: Generates shapefiles and csvs with administrative unit names, geographies, and populations. **Note:** To run this script, you will need a U.S. Census API key, which can be obtained [here](https://api.census.gov/data/key_signup.html).
-You will need to save this key to `api_keys.json` in the root directory of this repo with the following format
+1.  `python codes/data/multi_country/get_adm_info.py`: Generates shapefiles and csvs with administrative unit names, geographies, and populations. **Note:** To run this script, you will need a U.S. Census API key, which can be obtained [here](https://api.census.gov/data/key_signup.html).
+You will need to save this key to `api_keys.json` in the root directory of this repo with the following format:

 ```json
 {
     "census": "API_KEY_STRING"
 }
 ```
+2. `Rscript codes/data/multi_country/download_6_countries_JHU.R`: Downloads 6 countries' data from the Johns Hopkins University Data underlying the dashboard [here](https://coronavirus.jhu.edu/map.html).

 ##### China
 `python codes/data/china/collate_data.py`: Download, clean, and collate the Chinese city level dataset.